mich2000/smartapp/documentatie/pid.md

 * Registrations of users
 * Login: will attach a private cookie(JWT token)
+* Confirming email
-* Changing email if logged in
+* Changing email if logged in, if they are a confirmed user
-* Changing password if logged in
+* Changing password if logged in, if they are a confirmed user
 * Logging out users
 * Sending email with a code for users who forgot their password, this code will be in a redis database and expire.